xtuml/bridgepoint/doc-bridgepoint/review-minutes/8756_masl_persistence_tooling.rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   CS   3        "the tic part" > "the tic is part"
-_- 02  min   CS   3        note that tics are part of OAL too _- 03  min   KB   5        We need to make sure that xtumlmc_build's handling of tics is not adversely affected by the new tic conversions.
+-- Num Type  Who  Section  Comment x- 01  min   CS   3        "the tic part" > "the tic is part" x- 02  min   CS   3        note that tics are part of OAL too x- 03  min   KB   5        We need to make sure that xtumlmc_build's handling of tics is not adversely affected by the new tic conversions.
 Test with MASL input data that has a tic as the last character.
 Test doing x2m on an xtuml model that has a tic as the last character in a description field used by MASL.
-These tests should be captured in manual tests.
-_- 04  min   BM   4        Make sure all the requirements are covered by the manual tests _- 05  min   KB   general  Our discussion led to the decision to turn off the Dialect attribute that was added to the schema.
-We don't want to commit to this change yet.
-_- 06  min   KB   6        There are two 6.2.2.3 elements
-_- 07  min   KB   6.2.5.4  formatting
-_- 08  min   BM   2        check all the links in the document references, some appear to be wrong _- 09  min   CS   general  we want to persist the file names as .masl.
+These tests should be captured in manual tests. x- 04  min   BM   4        Make sure all the requirements are covered by the manual tests x- 05  min   KB   general  Our discussion led to the decision to turn off the Dialect attribute that was added to the schema.
+We don't want to commit to this change yet. x- 06  min   KB   6        There are two 6.2.2.3 elements x- 07  min   KB   6.2.5.4  formatting x- 08  min   BM   2        check all the links in the document references, some appear to be wrong x- 09  min   CS   general  we want to persist the file names as .masl.
 We need to raise an issue (blocker to Saab 2016) to stop persisting errors to .oal since we will soon be persisting OAL as .oal.
 We shall have to document and fix any of our .gitignore files that ignore .oal and we shall have to update the release notes